How to File a Complaint

 Priority is given to complaints that indicate the possibility of imminent harm to patients or involve sexual misconduct.
 The priority rating system is as follow:

-Cases involving a probability of imminent harm to the public or a member of the public;
+High priority – cases involving sexual misconduct or a probability of imminent harm to the public or a member of the public; and

 Investigation of Complaints: